 Step 3 | Flour a work surface and pat down the biscuit mixture into a roughly-even-thickness rectangle.

-Step 4 | Begin folding the biscuit dough like an envelope.
+Step 4 | Using your hands, fold the dough like an envelope.
 Once it is envelope-shaped, flatten it out with your hands or a rolling pin and turn it 90 degrees and repeat at least 3 times.
 This creates the flaky layers.

-Step 5 | wrap the biscuit dough in plastic wrap and put in the fridge to chill the butter so your biscuits end up super flaky and tall.
+Step 5 | Wrap the biscuit dough in plastic wrap and put in the fridge to chill the butter so your biscuits end up super flaky and tall.

-Step 6 | roll the dough out to a flat rectangle again and use your biscuit cutter to cut out the dough.
+Step 6 | Roll the dough out to a flat rectangle again and use your biscuit cutter to cut out the dough.
 Bonus points if you mash the scraps together and make more biscuits.

 Step 7 | Whisk together your melted butter and honey and brush it over the tops of the unbaked biscuits.